jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 You can harness this winning strategy, once you realize we prosper by evolving new technologies, tools, and ways of life.
 Happily, we have already created many of the technological adaptations we need to evolve our civilization.

-That is because in 1970, the foundational technologies of the next age—microchips, software, computers, and internet—were converging; the Industrial Age finally gave birth to the Internet Age.
+That is because by the early 1970s, something fundamental shifted: the Mother of All Demos (1968) showed interactive computing's potential, ARPANET (1969) proved networked communication could work, and the microprocessor (1971) made computation portable.
+The core building blocks of networked personal computing existed simultaneously.
+As they converged over the next few decades, the Industrial Age was giving birth to the Internet Age.
 It was not long until amazing new digital products filled the world like so many offspring seeking to win their place in nature.

 Sadly, many established people and businesses did not embrace modern inventions, hoping to unnaturally keep their own technologies alive.

 Now our evolution has stalled.

 Because we are still clinging to Industrial Age identities, philosophies, and ways of life.
+We use technologies habitually—like hunter-gatherers making do with whatever they find—then blame or congratulate our ideologies for the results, rather than intentionally cultivating the tools our problems actually require.
 The Internet Age cannot prosper if we keep using these old ideas to select which modern technologies and adaptations live or die.

 _Techvolution On the Origin of Technological Species_ will make the selection of technological species more natural.
-By empowering you, whether someone in Gen Z hoping to start a family or a retiree hoping to have grandkids, to do what life has done many times before: leave the shadows of a bygone age behind and purposefully evolve to the new environment in which you live.
+By empowering you, whether someone in Gen Z hoping to start a family or a retiree hoping to have grandkids, to do what life has done many times before: leave the shadows of a bygone age behind and purposefully evolve for the environment in which you live.

 Realizing the Earth was not the center of the Universe launched the Science Age.
 Likewise, to unleash the Internet Age means accepting that life is a game of evolution, and Earth is effectively a lifeboat of constantly tested survivors.
 Humans earn our place with technological evolution.